 The Reverend Todd E. Leach served Shadyside Presbyterian Church as Associate Pastor for Missions from January 2008 through August 2021, when he was called to serve as the Senior Pastor at Westminster Presbyterian Church in Buffalo, New York.
-During his tenure at Shadyside, Todd received support from the church’s Howard C. Scharfe Fellowship Endowment as he pursued Doctor of Ministry in Public Theology at Drew Theological School.
+During his tenure at Shadyside, Todd received support from the church’s Howard C. Scharfe Fellowship Endowment as he pursued a Doctor of Ministry in Public Theology at Drew Theological School.
 He completed his coursework in the summer of 2021 and earned his degree in August 2021.

 Previously, Rev. Leach was Director of Mission and Deacon Ministries at Media Presbyterian Church (MPC) in suburban Philadelphia.
 During his four years of service at MPC, he led numerous urban, national and international mission trips.
 Todd also was the Executive Director of a faith-based, non-profit housing ministry, which was started by MPC.

 Raised in Jackson, Ohio, Todd graduated from Ohio University in 1993 with an education degree.
 After an independent study in the Pittsburgh Public Schools, he felt called to teach in an urban setting.
 He moved to Columbus, Ohio, and taught middle school for eight years.
 Todd continues to be surprised by phone calls and emails from former students.